algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 The goal of this project is to create a binding in the F# programming language.

-Indeed, there is a binding generator called FabGen created by the society to bring the C++ engine to different languages like Python, Golang and Lua.
+Indeed, there is a binding generator called FABGen created by the society to bring the C++ engine to different languages like Python, Golang and Lua.

 ## 3.1.
-Scope
+In Scope

-Most importantly, we have to find a way to bridge Harfang 3D (created with C++) with the F# programming language.
+Most importantly, we have to find a way to bridge FABGen with the F# programming language.

 The issue is that it's not possible to bridge F# with C++.
 So, the client wants us to use the C language as an intermediary language between C++ and F#.

-## 3.2.
-In Scope

-These are the mains features that are planned in our V0 :
+Anyway, these are the mains features that are planned for the first version of our product :
 -creation of a static library for an embedded use of F#.
 -scripting of the required functions for using the native code of F#

+## 3.2.
+Out Of Scope
+Because of the time and resources constraints, we could only include these features in the futur eversions :
+-binding with newer version of F#

 ## 3.3.
-Out Of Scope

-Due

-## 3.4.
 Deadline

-The deadline for the V0 is February 17th 2023.
+The deadline for the V0 is in February 17th 2023.

 # 4. Functional Requirements